Are extended car warranties worth it?

 Manufacturer Warranty Vs. Extended Warranty: What Does Each Warranty Cover?

 Every new car comes standard with some sort of manufacturer’s warranty.
-There’s usually two types: the bumper-to-bumper warranty and the powertrain warranty.
+There are usually two types: the bumper-to-bumper warranty and the powertrain warranty.
 The latter one covers the engine, transmission, drive system, and other critical mechanical components.
 The bumper-to-bumper takes care of anything that doesn’t fall into that category.
-In the event of a mechanical breakdown, such as your radio or air conditioning failing, or a turn-indicator relay burns out, or the seat motors freeze up – all that should be covered by the bumper-to-bumper warranty.
+In the event of a mechanical breakdown, such as your radio or air conditioning failing, or a turn-indicator relay burning out, or the seat motors freezing up – all that should be covered by the bumper-to-bumper warranty.
 Wear and tear stuff like brake rotors, brake pads, tires, and oil changes are not covered by either warranty.

 Most manufacturers offer bumper-to-bumper warranties for three years or 36,000 miles, though this may vary.
 Powertrain warranties also vary but are typically good for five years or 60,000 miles.
 Hyundai and Kia notably offer 10 years or 100,000 miles on their powertrains, which is the best in the business.
 Other automakers like Toyota, Honda, and Ford offer 5 years or 60,000 miles, whichever occurs first.